Plazarama/plazarama.github.io/_posts/2015-10-18-background-technology.md

 Install a Git GUI Interface for easy interaction.
 One of the most useds is the client from Github: [Github Desktop](https://desktop.github.com/)

 With Git, we have installed the git bash, that is like a command line but with the powerful of the unix command-lines.
-I will show you basic Bash commands to navigate and operate in folders:d
+I will show you basic Bash commands to navigate and operate in folders:

 ```bash
 cd [folderName]: access the folder